SCSI House Rebuild Calculator

 • Fees associated with the certification of the house under the Building Control (Amendment) Regulations 2014.

-Whilst every effort has been made to ensure the accuracy of the information contained in this publication, the SCSI does not accept liability of any kind in respect of, or arising out of, the information, or any error therein, or the reliance any person may place therein.
+Whilst every effort has been made to ensure the accuracy of the information contained in this publication, the SCSI does not accept liability of any kind in respect of, or arising out of, the information, any error therein, or the reliance any person may place therein.

 Getting Started – Measuring your home